Skip to main content

 Audit: when the IRS or Vermont Department of Taxes examines and verifies your return or any other transaction with tax consequences

 Automated Clearing House (ACH): an electronic network for financial transactions in the United States.
 ACH processes large volumes of credit and debit transactions in batches.
-ACH credit transfers include direct deposit, payroll and vendor payments.
+ACH credit transfers include direct deposit, payroll, and vendor payments.

 B